The Best Greater Vancouver Cities for Transit

 The top three in detail

 Vancouver tops the list — it has the most SkyTrain stations, the highest Walk Score (80), and the densest bus network.
-Every Tier-1 neighbourhood in Vancouver is within a 15-minute walk of frequent transit.
+Nearly every neighbourhood in Vancouver is within a 15-minute walk of frequent transit.
 Burnaby takes second place despite its suburban character because both the Expo and Millennium lines run through it — 11 SkyTrain stations total, more than any Metro Vancouver city except Vancouver itself.
-Richmond ranks third: the Canada Line runs the full length of the city, and Richmond is completely flat, making it the best Metro Vancouver city for cycling as an alternative to transit.
-North Vancouver lands fourth despite having no SkyTrain because the SeaBus is a genuinely excellent 12-minute crossing to downtown Vancouver, with frequent service.
+New Westminster is an honourable mention: four SkyTrain stations packed into 15.6 km² gives it the highest station density of any city in Metro Vancouver.
+Richmond ranks fourth: the Canada Line runs the full length of the city, and Richmond is completely flat, making it the best Metro Vancouver city for cycling as an alternative to transit.